Re-coder08/madiredd.6/README.txt

 The output is stored in output.txt

-3. version control - git
+3. version control:
-dir - /classes/OS/madireddd/madiredd.6
+git: /classes/OS/madiredd/madiredd.6/log